IgnacioGB1990/Data_Desafio/README.md

 ## Push changes to develop in order to see ALL changes at once in one branch (develop):

-1. Push changes from your branch
+1. Push changes from your branch in your terminal
 2. Go to GitHub
+3. Select your branch
-3. Contribute
+4. Contribute
-4. Open Pull Request
+5. Open Pull Request
-5. Create Pull Request
+6. Create Pull Request
-6. Merge Pull Request to "develop" branch (default)
+7. Merge Pull Request to "develop" branch (default)

 ## Members: